VladutPasare/Dog-Shelter/README.md

 # Dog-Shelter

-A software aplication developed with C++ and Qt6 framework for managing dogs from shelters, having two main modes (admin mode and user mode).
+A software application developed with C++ and Qt6 framework for managing dogs from shelters, having two main modes (admin mode and user mode).

 ## Admin mode features
 - A table with all the dogs from the shelter and their photos